Quicr/quicr-arch-spec/moq-arch.md

 live media to QUIC streams based on the underlying media encoding.

-Conceptually, each Warp video media segment maps to QuicR groupID and frames within segment to QuicR objectID.
-Warp video media segments are made up of I-Frames and zero or more related frames, which correspon to QuicR group of objects.
+Conceptually, each Warp video media segment maps to QuicR groupID and frames within the segment to QuicR objectID.
+Warp video media segments are made up of I-Frames and zero or more related frames, which map to QuicR group of objects.
 QuicR named objects correspond to these frames mapped to these segments and are published individually.
 For a given channel and video quality, a segment and its frames can be mapped to QuicR name as below: